 Based on recent studies – the flu vaccine can be tolerated by people with egg allergies that are not severe.
 Check with your health care provider if you have a severe egg allergy.
 The flu vaccine contains egg protein.

 The SAVAHCS is proud to offer several options for receiving your annual flu shot.
-Please bring your VA identification card (VIC) with you to the flu shot clinics either on the main campus in your Primary Care Clinic or in your CBOC.
-The satellite flu shot clinic is open in Building 80, on the main campus in Tucson, Monday through Friday 8:00 a.m. to 4:00 p.m. except for federal holidays, until the end of the flu season.
+Please bring your VA identification card (VIC) with you to your Patient Aligned Care Team (PACT) clinic at the main campusor to your PACT clinic at your local community Based Outpatient Clinic (CBOC).
+The clinic hours are Mondy through Friday 8:00 a.m. to 4:00 p.m.
+All clinics are closed on federal holidays.

 If you receive your flu shot in a location other than the Southern Arizona VA Health Care System main campus in Tucson or at one of the CBOCs, please provide the following information to your primary care provider.
 Name, last 4 of your social security number, and the date and location of where you received your flu shot.